The Girl Who Drank the Moon: Plot

 The story ends with Luna discovering a poem from Glerk, which he had written for her as he left for the swamp, as the paper the poem was written on becomes a bird and flies into the sky.

 Reception

 The book was favorably reviewed.
 Common Sense Media gave it 5 stars and an A+ for educational value, cited its positive message and role models calling it, "A great choice for middle-grade fantasy lovers."
 Diana Wagman writing for the New York Times also compliments the book for its ability to impart lessons in an engaging manner, "The young reader who devours it now just for fun will remember its lessons for years to come."

 The book won the 2017 Newbery Medal, much to the surprise of Barnhill, who did not think anyone would like it.

+In October 25, 2016, 20th Century Fox Animation picked up the rights for a live-action/animated freature film with Marc Haimes, writer of Kubo and the Two Strings, to penn the screenplay while Maresa Pullman and Rio director Carlos Saldanha to produce under their company banner BottleCap Productions.
+As of 2026, no word about the film’s development so far.